Klarnold/Task1/simpleplatformer/README.md

 ### ESSENTIALS

-To test the game, download code and launch "SimplePlatformer.exe" on Windows.
+To test the game, download code (repository "simpleplatformer") and launch "SimplePlatformer.exe" on Windows.
 Enjoy!

 ### Game introduction